P4TOOOO/Learning-ROS2--Robot-dog/README.md

 # My package
 My package is used for two things at the same time:
 - Starting the gazebo
-- Rotating the node that makes it walk (He still can't walk)
+- Runnung the node that makes it walk (He still can't walk)

 He starts the gazebo with a launch file, and runs the node normaly like other packages, I will put the commands in later topics.
 # Installation